2023 Tournament Rules

 All eligible fish must be weighed at Spring Point Marina and must be delivered on the tournament registered vessel upon which it was boated; they may not be landed and delivered by vehicle.
 Per NOAA/NMFS regulations, transfer of fish between vessels is prohibited.

 In order to be eligible, heads and tails must be left on prior to weighing.

 Fish will be weighed by the tail using a tail rope provided by the Tournament.
 Participants are advised to bring innards and gill plates.
 They will be weighed separately and included in the final weight, if detached.

 Please cooperate with the Weighmaster in filling and returning your weigh-in slips.
 Please do not leave the weigh stand until your slip is filled in and signed.

 All tuna are subject to examination by the Tournament Rules Committee.

 Any fish found to have bullet wounds or any unnatural damage will be disqualified (This does not include gaff and/or harpoon marks).

-Disposal of fish and/or fish parts is the responsibility of the angler after the Weighmaster releases the fish.
+Disposal of fish and/or fish parts is the sole responsibility of the angler after the Weighmaster releases the fish.
 DO NOT dump fish entrails and/or heads at the marina.
 In most cases innards and head will be retained by weigh master to researchers for research purposes and then become their responsibility for disposal.